Back to: ECONOMICS, FINANCE, & ACCOUNTING

 (Finance) Certified Bond Example of Accretion

 For instance, a $1,000 bond obtained by an investor at $860 with a rate of maturity of 10 years.
 Between the time the bond is purchased and the maturity date, the capital gain should be $140.
-That $140 would be the refund amount owed on the purchased bond if you were to purchase it.
-A part of the $140 will be reconsidered as bond income annually, and at maturity in the next decade it will be acknowledged in whole.
+That $140 would be the payment amount owed on the purchased bond at maturity.

 Accretion References Used